BenGlasser/stat-dash/README.md

 and a liveview server for viewing backend health at http://localhost:4000/dev/dashboard/home

 ## Caveats
-The summoner search currently only works for the north american region.
+* The summoner search currently only works for the north american region.
 So if a search for a summoner doesn't return any results it's likely that summoner is located in another region.
+* the database isn't used currently.  the project will probably work fine without it, but ecto is going to yell at you insescently that it is unable to conect.
+* There is no rate limiting in here so if you search fast enough you could possible get capped out.
+I don't remember what the limits are but I think you'd have to type pretty fast to make that happen.